-We have relied primarily on private placements with a small group of accredited investors to finance our business and operations.
-As described in more detail below, we recently entered into two line of credit agreements with related parties providing a revolving commitment of an aggregate of up to \$1.4 million.
+We have relied exclusively on private placements with a small group of accredited investors to finance our business and operations.
+As described in more detail below, we recently entered into two line of credit agreements providing a revolving commitment of an aggregate of up to \$1.4 million but have not drawn any amounts as of the date of this report.
 We have not had any revenue since our inception, and we do not currently have any revenue under contract or any immediate sales prospects.
-For the three months ended March 31, 2020 and year ended December 31, 2019, we incurred a net loss from continuing operations of approximately \$874 thousand and \$3.4 million, respectively; and used approximately \$546 thousand and \$2.8 million in net cash from operating activities, respectively.
+For the year ended December 31, 2019, we incurred a net loss from continuing operations of approximately \$3.4 million and used approximately \$2.8 million in net cash from operating activities.
 We expect our operating costs to be substantial as we incur costs related to the clinical trials for our product candidates and that we will operate at a loss for the foreseeable future.
-At March 31, 2020, we had cash and cash equivalents totaling \$142,277.
+At December 31, 2019, we had cash and cash equivalents totaling \$691,536.

-On September 20, 2019, we entered into two separate Line of Credit Agreements ("LOC Agreements") with current shareholders and related parties DKBK Enterprises, LLC ("DKBK") and CorLyst, LLC ("CorLyst") ("million total).
+On September 20, 2019, we entered into two separate Line of Credit Agreements ("LOC Agreements") with DKBK Enterprises, LLC ("DKBK") and current shareholder CorLyst, LLC ("CorLyst"), both related parties ("Lenders"), which provide a revolving commitment of up to \$700,000 each (\$1.4 million total).
 Under the LOC Agreements, all funds borrowed will bear an 8% annual interest rate.
 The lenders have the right to convert all or any portion of the debt and interest into Processa common shares.
 Our Chief Executive Officer (CEO) is also the CEO and Managing Member of both Lenders.
-DKBK directly holds 16,166 shares of Processa common stock, representing approximately less than 1% of the Company's outstanding shares of voting capital stock while CorLyst beneficially owns 1,095,649 shares, representing approximately 19.9% of the Company's outstanding shares of voting capital stock.
-In April and June 2020, we drew a total of \$500,000 under the LOC Agreement with DKBK.
-In connection with the LOC Agreements, we amended the existing pledge agreement with PoC Capital on September 30, 2019 to reduce the committed funds from \$1.8 million to \$900,000, which was been paid in full as of December 31, 2019.
-As part of the original pledge agreement, we issued 113,280 warrants to purchase shares of common stock to PoC Capital but held 56,640 shares and warrants to purchase 56,640 shares and warrants to purchase 56,640 shares and warrants to purchase shares are collateral until certain payment milestones were met.
+CorLyst beneficially owns 996,376 shares of Processa common stock, representing approximately 17.8% of the Company's outstanding shares of voting capital stock.
+We have not drawn any amounts under these LOC agreements as of February 28, 2020.

+In connection with the LOC Agreements, we amended the existing pledge agreement with PoC Capital on September 30, 2019 to reduce the committed funds from \$1.8 million to \$900,000, which has now been paid in full as of December 31, 2019.
+As part of the original pledge agreement, we issued 113,280 shares of common stock and 113,280 warrants to purchase shares of common stock to PoC Capital but held 56,639 shares and warrants to purchase 56,639 shares as collateral until certain payment milestones were met.
 PoC Capital forfeited the pledged collateral in the amended agreement.
 The forfeited shares and warrants have been returned to us.

 In December 2019 we closed our bridge financing and issued \$805,000 of the 2019 Senior Notes to accredited investors.
-In order to preserve cash, in August 2019 we began delaying some cash outflows, primarily through the deferred payment of certain salaries (\$186,044 has been included in accrued expenses at March 31, 2020) until such time as we have raised sufficient funding.
+In order to preserve cash, we have also delayed some of our cash outflows, primarily through the deferred payment of salaries (\$122,175, which has been accrued and included in accrued expenses at December 31, 2019) until such time as we have raised sufficient funding.